The Wider QB - Beyond the Classroom

 When pupils arrive in Year 10, the opportunity to complete the Duke of Edinburgh Bronze Award is offered.

 Pupils complete their training while undertaking their skill, volunteering and physical aspects.
-Pupils volunteer to support the school's vast Wider Learning Programme, develop new skills in Chess and Photography Clubs or undertake their physical within the fitness suite or in one of the many PE Department's sports clubs.
+Pupils volunteer to support the school's vast Wider Learning Programme and library, develop new skills in Chess and Photography Clubs or undertake their physical within the fitness suite or in one of the many PE Department's sports clubs.

 Queensbridge PE and Extra-Curricular Sports